robertzhidealx/trade-ml/README.md

 ## Run

 Build the entire project at the root by running `dune clean` and `dune build`.
-Run all tests at the root by running `dune test`.
-After running tests, run `bisect-ppx-report html` to generate the coverage html and open it by running `open ./_coverage/index.html`.
 For details setting up `server` and `app`, refer to the following documentation.

 ## Server